numbbo/coco/README.md

 ```
 python do.py run-python
 ```
-in the coco home folder should succeed.
+in the coco home folder should do the job.

 ### Post-Processing